lordemmag-devops/profile/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [lordemmag@gmail.com](mailto:lordemmag@gmail.com)
-* 🧠  I'm learning Data Structures and Algorithms
+* 🧠  I'm consistently improving my skill
 * 🤝  I'm open to collaborating on Projects

 ### Skills